helium/jsonrpc2-erlang/README.md

 Transport agnostic library for JSON-RPC 2.0 servers and clients.

-This page contains the manual for the server part, the `jsonrpc2` module.
-The client part has a separate module `jsonrpc2_client`.
-Client docs are yet to be written.
-For documentation on the client library, see the source code: [jsonrpc2_client.erl](src/jsonrpc2_client.erl).
+This is a fork of the [upstream](https://github.com/zuiderkwast/jsonrpc2-erlang) library.

+It was forked to modernize the underlying assumptions about JSON for Erlang, especially the now pervasive use of maps to represent JSON data as the internal Erlang data structure.

+(In the bad old days before maps were introduced in OTP 17, there were several different mostly compatible proplist-ish ways of representing JSON data internally in Erlang - the so-called [EEP18](https://www.erlang.org/eeps/eep-0018.html) format.
+Thankfully the introduction of maps has mostly eliminated these representations.)

 Features
 --------

+* EEP18 format still supported for drop-in replacement in existing code
-* can use any JSON encoder and decoder that supports the eep0018 style terms format,
+* can use any JSON encoder and decoder that supports maps as the internal Erlang data structure format,
 * transport neutral
 * dispatches parsed requests to a simple callback function
 * supports an optional callback "map" function for batch requests, e.g. to